 How Does The Gum Treatment Work?

 Your hygienist will freeze each area or side of your mouth.
-You are able to return to work or your regular with no problem.
+You are able to return to work with no problem.
 The freezing wears off quickly.
-In some cases, when a patient is either overly sensitive or extremely anxious, Dr. Slepchik will use our gentle automated freezing system Dental Vibe with the Wand to completely freeze the whole area.
-Please remember you can resume your regular activities immediately after the appointment.
+In some cases, when a patient is either overly sensitive or extremely anxious, Dr. Slepchik will use our gentle automated freezing system to completely freeze the whole area.
+You can resume your regular activities immediately after the appointment.

 Dr. Slepchik’s Patient Testimonial